Claude Code review

 A one-off audit describes yesterday's state.
 With Claude Code, features land daily: every new feature adds new dependencies, new CVEs surface every week, and every prompt shifts the architecture a little.
 An action plan that is four weeks old no longer covers that movement.

-This is exactly where Veriploy comes in: you get the project reviewed once (Snapshot or Baseline) and then keep it under ongoing technical oversight with Watch, Guard or Launch.
+This is exactly where Veriploy comes in: you get the project reviewed once (Baseline) and then keep it under ongoing technical oversight with Oversight, Guard or Launch.
 That keeps the risk dashboard current instead of going stale with every merge.

 On an ongoing plan, new dependencies and CVEs are watched, risky changes are flagged early, and before larger releases you get a human judgement instead of an automated score.
 Async sparring and a direct channel are included depending on the plan.